MuharremXh/SpringRestApp/README.md

 # SpringRestApp
-This is a simple REST Api done using Spring Boot,Spring MVC Rest,Hibernate(Jpa) and Jackson.
+This is a simple REST API done using Spring Boot,Spring MVC Rest,Hibernate(Jpa) and Jackson.

 Endpoints for the application:
 GET {
 /users -> shows a list of current users
 /users/{id} -> shows the details for the specific user given his id,or show an error message if user not presetn